What is an Archeologist?

 Speaking: Talking to others to convey information effectively.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Active Learning: Understanding the implications of new information for both current and future problem-solving and decision-making.

 In 2016, there was an estimated number of 7,600 jobs in the United States for Archeologist.
 New jobs are being produced at a rate of 3.9% which is below the national average.
 The Bureau of Labor Statistics predicts 300 new jobs for Archeologist by 2026.
-There will be an estimated 700 positions for Archeologist per year.
+The BLS estimates 700 yearly job openings in this field.

 The states with the most job growth for Archeologist are Washington, Nebraska, and Utah.
 Watch out if you plan on working in Pennsylvania, Wyoming, or West Virginia.
 These states have the worst job growth for this type of profession.

 The salary for Archeologists ranges between about $36,840 and $97,170 a year.

 Archeologists who work in Massachusetts, Hawaii, or Idaho, make the highest salaries.

 How much do Archeologists make in different U.S. states?

 |State||Annual Mean Salary|